Do you suffer from uncontrollable emotions after stroke, like random bouts of laughter or crying?

 For a deeper look into emotionally rewiring your brain, check out our book Healing & Happiness After Stroke.

-Pseudobulbar Affect CAN Be Treated
+Pseudobulbar Affect Treatment

 If you suffer from uncontrollable emotions after stroke, then know that there are treatment options that can help.
 Pseudobulbar affect is absolutely NOT a hopeless condition.

-Best of luck as you begin your emotional practice, and don’t forget that our book Healing & Happiness After Stroke contains more detailed advice that can help.
+We wish you the best of luck as you begin your emotional practice, and don’t forget that our book Healing & Happiness After Stroke contains more detailed advice that can help.